syncfusion-content/blazor-docs/blazor/gantt-chart/context-menu.md

 # Context Menu in Blazor Gantt Chart Component

-The [Blazor Gantt Chart](https://www.syncfusion.com/blazor-components/blazor-gantt-chart) component allows you to perform quick actions by using the context menu.
+The [Blazor Gantt Chart] (https://www.syncfusion.com/blazor-components/blazor-gantt-chart) component allows you to perform quick actions by using the context menu.
 When right-clicking the context menu, the context menu options will be shown.
-To enable this feature, set the [EnableContextMenu](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.SfGantt-1.html#Syncfusion_Blazor_Gantt_SfGantt_1_EnableContextMenu) to true.
+To enable this feature, set the [EnableContextMenu](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.SfGantt-1.html#Syncfusion_Blazor_Gantt_SfGantt_1_EnableContextMenu) to “true”.
 The default context menu options are enabled using the [GanttEditSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttEditSettings.html) property.
 The context menu options can be customized using the [ContextMenuItems](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.SfGantt-1.html#Syncfusion_Blazor_Gantt_SfGantt_1_ContextMenuItems) property.

-The default items are listed in the following table.
+The default items are listed in the following table:

 Items| Description
 ----|----
 `AutoFit`| Auto-fits the current column.
 `AutoFitAll` | Auto-fits all columns.
 `SortAscending` | Sorts the current column in ascending order.
 `SortDescending` | Sorts the current column in descending order.
 `TaskInformation`| Edits the current task.
 `Add` | Adds a new row to the Gantt.
 `Indent` | Indent the selected record to one level.
 `Outdent` | Outdent the selected record to one level.